 Post-Traumatic Stress Disorder (PTSD) is a psychological reaction that occurs after an extremely stressful event, such as physical violence or military combat.
 Those suffering from PTSD have recurring memories of the stressful event and are anxious or scared even in the absence of danger.

 Memory makes us.
-If we couldn't recall the who's, what's, where's, and when's of our everyday lives, we'd never be able to manage.
+If we couldn't recall the who, what, where, and when of our everyday lives, we wouldn't be able to function.
 We mull over ideas in the present with our short-term (or working) memory, while we store past events and learned meanings in our long-term (episodic or semantic) memory.